faizalshap/react-native-otp-verify/README.md

 # react-native-otp-verify
-This package uses Automatic SMS Verification with the SMS Retriever API.
-With the SMS Retriever API, you can perform SMS-based user verification in your Android app automatically, without requiring the user to manually type verification codes, and without requiring any extra app permissions.
+Automatic SMS Verification with the SMS Retriever API, you can perform SMS-based user verification in your Android app automatically, without requiring the user to manually type verification codes, and without requiring any extra app permissions.

 ## Message Format/Structure
 In order to detect the message, SMS message must include a hash that identifies your app.
 This hash can be obtained by using the getHash() method below.

 Please read the official documentation for the message structure at this [Google developer guide](https://developers.google.com/identity/sms-retriever/verify)

 ## Getting started

 `$ npm install react-native-otp-verify --save` or
-`$ yarn react-native-otp-verify`
+`$ yarn add react-native-otp-verify`

-### Mostly automatic installation
+### Auto Linking

 `$ react-native link react-native-otp-verify`

-### Manual installation
+### Manual Linking

-#### Android

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`
   - Add `import com.faizal.OtpVerify.RNOtpVerifyPackage;` to the imports at the top of the file